Last updated on March 12th, 2021 at 12:10 pm

 Parents should note that the pull of the tide still can be strong and children should be closely supervised.
 We’ve been here when the current pulled us well into the mangrove lagoon and it was a challenge to swim against it.
 There is no lifeguard in this section of the beach.

 On the other side of the pass, the beach stretches on for miles, lined with seagrape trees and foliage.
 Visitors thin out after a short distance, so if you dream of having a beach to yourself, this is for you.
-We held our towels and camera over our head as we waded across the pass.
+We held our towels and camera over our head as we waded across the pass at low tide.
 Then we explored the long, natural beach, which we had virtually to ourselves.

 We also explored the mangrove lagoon area, wading through shallow water to dead-ends, where fiddler crabs scurried as we approached.